Rakov Škocjan Nature Reserve

 Description

 The Rakov Škocjan Nature Reserve is probably the most famous karst area in Slovenia, showing most of the typical karst features.
 Most of the park is a limestone plateau with trees and without water.
-In this plateau, several deep valleys with a river at the bottom can be found.
-They are called Polje in Slovenian, a word adopted by the geologists for this kind of karst feature.
+In this plateau, a steep valley with flat floor and a river at the bottom can be found.
+This is called Polje (field) in Slovenian, a word adopted by the geologists for this kind of karst feature.
 Slovenia is the type locale for Poljes.

 Rakov Škocjan Gallery